yanliu1111/ruby-on-rails-full-course/README.md

 # Learn Ruby on Rails - Full Course 2025

+Learn from Youtube [FreeCodeCamp](https://www.youtube.com/watch?v=fmyvWz5TUWg&t=12635s&ab_channel=freeCodeCamp.org), add some update code for new version of Ruby on Rails.

 ## Install Ruby on Rails on Mac
 I normally use Windows, but I heard installation can be more difficult there, so I decided to follow this tutorial on my Mac instead.
 I installed Ruby and Rails using the official guide:<br>
 https://guides.rubyonrails.org/install_ruby_on_rails.html#install-ruby-on-macos